Set up coverage filters

 You can use asterisk wildcards when specifying code item names in a filter:

 JetBrains Rider applies these filters to coverage results after a coverage session is over.
-Use these filters to:
+Use result filters to temporarily hide items from the coverage tree in the UI.
+These filters do not affect analysis or the generated snapshot.

 Exclude a node (namespace, class, class member) from coverage results